MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security.md

   - **MDM**  - These devices are managed by Intune.
 Compliance data is collected and reported by Intune to the admin center.

   - **ConfigMgr** – These devices appear when you use *tenant attach* to add your devices that are managed by Configuration Manager to the Microsoft Endpoint Manager admin center.
-Devices that are added from Configuration Manager include the devices that are identified by Configuration Manager as **Client** = **Yes** and include:
+Devices that are added from Configuration Manager include the devices that Configuration Manager identifies as **Client** = **Yes** and include:

     - Workgroup (AAD joined and otherwise)
     - Domain Joined